Shrirang-D/KNN_Classification/README.md

 ## KNN Classification

-This code is the implementation KNN Classification Algorithm from scratch on Social Networks Ads dataset.
-The code also compares the obtained resultd with SKLearn in-built function
+This code is the implementation of KNN Classification Algorithm from scratch on Social Networks Ads dataset.
+The code also compares the obtained results with SKLearn in-built function